Oscillograph/Crystal-Serpent-Engine/README.md

 + Architecture (Engine core and utils -> Application -> Window -> Layer -> Scene -> ECS)
 + Command line logger with colors
 + Support for animations in spritesheet (animation can be played backwards through a hack)
-+ Support for 2D cameras
++ Support for 2D cameras and viewports to look into scenes
++ Presets for units, doodads and decorations to populate scenes

 ## Usage ##
 The engine is designed to be used through a header file.
 The common way to use it looks like this: